-Neural network is a process of unfolding the user inputs into neurons in a structured neural network.
+A neural network is a process of unfolding the user inputs into neurons in a structured neural network.
 It is achieved by training these neural nets to align their weights and biases according to the problem.
 Deep Neural nets consist of hidden layers of nodes between the input and output layers interconnected to each other.
 Training data is passed to successive layers and transformed as an output layer at the end.
 That output layer is considered as a resultant for the problem.
 So far deep neural nets generalize better to provide solutions for a vast variety of problems.

 What is Overfitting in Deep Neural Network?

 In mathematics and statistics, every problem has a functional form.
 Deep neural networks are basically trained with training dataset to fit the neural networks in alliance with the problem’s function form.
 Slowly after each epoch, the deep neural net generalizes over the problem.
 When it is finally ready, we test its accuracy using the test data set.
 An ideal deep neural net should produce similar results in both training and test datasets.
-If a deep neural net does not perform well with both training and test datasets, it’s underfitting whereas if the deep neural net performs very well with training dataset but fails with test dataset, it is called overfitting.
+If a deep neural net does not perform well with both training and test datasets, it’s underfitting whereas if the deep neural net performs very well with training dataset but fails with test dataset; it is called overfitting.
 While the former requires more training, the latter requires more attention as overfitting is a very common problem with deep neural nets.

 Overfitting occurs due to excessive training resulting in the model fitting exactly to the training set instead of generalizing over the problem.
-It is evident by now that overfitting degrades the accuracy of the deep neural networks and we need to take every precaution to prevent it while training the nets.
-Extensive research over the past few years have helped us with the following techniques to prevent overfitting.
+It is evident by now that overfitting degrades the accuracy of the deep neural networks, and we need to take every precaution to prevent it while training the nets.
+Extensive research over the past few years has helped us with the following techniques to prevent overfitting.